 A month after passengers were flown to Australia from Uruguay, the 89 crew which remained aboard the Coronavirus-hit Greg Mortimer ship have started their return home.
-The vessel, which was anchored off Uruguay's coast, on Monday afternoon (May 11) docked in Port Montevideo, with at least 37 positive cases of Coronavirus (COVID-19).
+The vessel, which was anchored off Uruguay's coast, on Monday afternoon (May 11) docked in Port Montevideo, with at least 37 COVID-positive cases.

 On Tuesday, May 12, following strict protocols, the crew will be isolated in 2 different, specially staffed hotels (for the negative and positive cases) for a 14-day quarantine prior to repatriation.